How is the ODC Network involved?

 When and how are credits purchased?

 Wetland Mitigation Banking credits can be purchased by anyone who is required by the regulatory agencies (typically MDEQ) to provide wetland mitigation.
 Typically wetland mitigation is required as a permit condition for larger developments that are impacting wetland or stream areas.
-After MDEQ determines the amount of credits required for mitigation and approves the use of a registered mitigation bank, the private transaction between ODCMG and the credit buyer may occur.
+After MDEQ determines the amount of credits required for mitigation and approves the use of a registered mitigation bank, the private transaction between the ODC Network and the credit buyer may occur.

 What areas are served by the Macatawa Watershed Wetland Mitigation Bank (MWWMB)?